alpbintug/alpbintug/README.md

 ### Mobile Programming
 My school projects but for Android
-- [Wardrobe App](https://github.com/alpbintug/Mobil-Programlama-Proje) lets you select clothes, organize them, and WEAR THEM ON YOUR MODEL.
+- [Wardrobe App (WITH VIDEO)](https://github.com/alpbintug/Mobil-Programlama-Proje) lets you select clothes, organize them, and WEAR THEM ON YOUR MODEL.
 AND YOU CAN SHARE HOW IT LOOKS WITH YOUR FRIENDS?
 THIS IS INSANE OMG!!!
 Jk.
 It looks ugly but the idea is there.
-- [Exam Generation App](https://github.com/alpbintug/Mobil-Programlama-Odev) you can create exams with plain text or image, add choices and score it, then convert it into text and share with whoever you want.
+- [Exam Generation App (WITH VIDEO)](https://github.com/alpbintug/Mobil-Programlama-Odev) you can create exams with plain text or image, add choices and score it, then convert it into text and share with whoever you want.

 ### Other Applications
 This section only contains my messaging app - for now.